sensu-plugins/sensu-plugins-process-checks/README.md

     $ sensu-install process-checks

-On CentOS 7 the checks will be installed at:
+The checks will be installed at:

     /opt/sensu/embedded/bin/